This Step: Practice Driving

 Keep your learner’s permit on you any time you get behind the wheel.
 You must also abide by the driving restrictions unique to the type of permit you hold.

-You must clock 50 hours of supervised driving hours, ten of which includes nighttime driving.
+16 years old to younger than 18 years old you must clock 50 hours of supervised driving hours, 10 hours of which are nighttime driving.
 While doing so, remember that:

-- Your supervisor must be a sponsor-approved, properly licensed parent, guardian or licensed adult who is at least 25 years old and has held a Class D license for at least five years
+- Your supervisor must be a sponsor-approved, properly licensed parent, guardian or licensed adult who is at least 25 years old and has held a Class D license for at least 5 years.

-- You and all passengers younger than 18 must wear a safety belt (or be secured in a child safety seat or booster seat) when your vehicle is in motion
+- You and all passengers under 18 years old must wear a safety belt (or be secured in a child safety seat or booster seat) when your vehicle is in motion.

-After the first six months as a permit holder you can drive:
+After the first 6 months as a permit holder you can drive:

 - Unsupervised between 6 a.m. and 10 p.m.

-- Between 10 p.m. an 6 a.m. only under supervision (except when traveling directly to and from church activities, work activities and school activities that take place on school grounds)
+- Any other time you may drive only under supervision (except when traveling directly to and from church activities, work activities and school activities that take place on school grounds).

-- With no other passengers other than the adult supervisor and one (or fewer) passengers during the first 12 months; this restriction doesn’t apply to immediate family members when the adult supervisor is in the car
+- You may have 1 passenger, other than the adult supervisor during the first 6 months; this restriction doesn’t apply to immediate family members when the adult supervisor is in the car.

-During the second six-month period of unsupervised driving, you can only have one additional passenger riding with you when a supervisor is not present.
+During the second 6 months of unsupervised driving, you can only have 1 passenger riding with you when a supervisor is not present.

-While driving with this learner’s permit, you must be accompanied by a licensed driver.
+If you are 18 years old and older, while driving with this learner’s permit, you must be accompanied by a licensed driver.
 Your passenger must be at least 21 years old and qualified to drive the class of vehicle in which you are training.
-Plus, you and all passengers younger than 18 must wear a safety belt (or be secured in a child safety seat or booster seat) when your vehicle is in motion.

 B) Get Certification of Driver Training Completing

-Your sponsor then will certify that you have completed your 50 practice hours (including ten nighttime hours).
-Hang on to this certification so you can turn it into the Department of Education after your first six months behind the wheel.
+Your sponsor then will certify that you have completed your 50 hours of practice driving (including 10 hours at night).
+Hang on to this certification so you can turn it into the Department of Education after your first 6 months behind the wheel.